objcio/articles/2014-08-02-testing-bad-practices.md

 Let's answer this question with another question: Why do our tests break when we change our code?

 We agreed that the main purpose of having tests is so we can change our code with ease.
 If that's so, then how are all those red tests helping us?
-Those failing tests are nothing but noise—impediments to getting the job done.
-So, how do we do it?
+Those failing tests are nothing but noiseimpediments to getting the job done.
+So, how do we do testing in a way that will help us?

 It depends on the reason why we are changing the code.